KhanhPham1996/supermomos_technical_test/Readme.md

 # UserList

-- Please replace your github_token before runing the project
+- Please replace your github_token in AndroidManifest.xml before runing the project